Admission into the Veterinary Technology Program is considered

 - Applicants must provide proof of health insurance.

 - Accepted students are required to attend a mandatory orientation for Veterinary Technology.
+Orientation is held on the Jefferson State Community College Main Campus

-Completion of the above requirements certifies eligibility, but in no way
+Completion of the above requirements certifies eligibility, but in no

-Acceptance into the program is at the sole discretion of the Program
+Program.
+Acceptance into the program is at the sole discretion of the

 Enrollment is limited to students who have fulfilled all application requirements necessary for the Veterinary Technology Program.
 New Students are accepted in both fall and spring semesters.
 Once the application deadline has passed; students will receive written notification of their status and details concerning an interview with the Program's Admission Committee.
 Students will not be allowed to register for Veterinary Technology classes until all necessary paperwork is completed and attendance of orientation is verified.